Louisiana vs. Troy NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Louisiana and its opponents have gone over the current 48-point total in six of nine games this season.
+- Louisiana has combined with its opponents to score more than 48 points in six of nine games this season.

-- So far this season, 50% of Troy's games (4/8) have had more combined points than Saturday's over/under of 48.
+- Troy has combined with its opponents to score more than 48 points in four of eight games this season.

-- The combined points per game average of the two teams, 57, is 9.0 points more than Saturday's over/under.
+- The two teams combine to score 57 points per game, 9.0 more than the total in this contest.

 - These two squads combine to surrender 40.8 points per game, 7.2 fewer than this contest's over/under.